saucelabs/elemental-next/frontend/tips/61-how-to-press-keyboard-keys/_java.md

----
-language: java
-level: 1
-hide_sidebar: true
-publish_date: 2015-11-09
-last_update:
-  date: 2023-04-03
----

-## A Solution

-You can easily issue a key press by using the `send_keys` command.
-This can be done to a specific element, or generically with Selenium's Action Builder (which has been documented on [the Selenium Actions page for Building Advanced User Interactions](https://www.selenium.dev/selenium/docs/api/java/org/openqa/selenium/interactions/Actions.html)).

-Either approach will send a key press.
-The latter approach will send it to the element that's currently in focus in the browser (so you don't have to specify a locator along with it), whereas the prior approach will send the key press directly to the element found.

-Let's try out a couple of examples.

 ## Example

 First let's import our requisite classes (for annotations (e.g., `org.junit.After`, etc.), driving the browser with Selenium (e.g., `org.openqa.selenium.WebDriver`, etc.), and matchers for our assertions (e.g., `org.hamcrest.CoreMatchers`, etc.)) and start our class with some setup and teardown methods.